linkneuro/linkneuro.github.io/_posts/2017-01-01-networked-future.md

 His 7 insights of network theory:

 1. No man is an island: Individuals can be understood in terms of the relationship to other nodes.
 Defined by the number of relationships, and the likelihood of her being a bridge between other nodes.
 To what extent can you be a network bridge?
 Connectors are the new leaders.
-2. Birds of a feather flock together: what is the nature of the network linkages?
+1. Birds of a feather flock together: what is the nature of the network linkages?
 What gets exchanged within the network?
 What kind of network is it?
 What is the relationship between the different nodes?
-3. Weak ties are strong: How dense is a network?
+1. Weak ties are strong: How dense is a network?
 How connected it is to other clusters?
-4. Structure determines virality: Ideas go viral because of the structural features of the network.
+1. Structure determines virality: Ideas go viral because of the structural features of the network.
 Networks are more likely to do this than hierarchies.
-5. Networks never sleep: Dynamic networks are prone to constant changes.
+1. Networks never sleep: Dynamic networks are prone to constant changes.
 As Ferguson explains, they are “complex adaptive systems with emergent properties.”
 Small changes can have big consequences.
-6. Networks network: Interaction within networks can lead to innovation and invention.
+1. Networks network: Interaction within networks can lead to innovation and invention.
-7. The rich get richer: Most social networks are profoundly inegalitarian.
+1. The rich get richer: Most social networks are profoundly inegalitarian.

 Ferguson’s conclusion: “Expect continued network-driven disruption of hierarchies that cannot reform themselves, but also the potential for some kind of restoration of hierarchical order when it becomes clear that the networks alone cannot avert a decent into anarchy.”

 The sharing of novel ideas in the 18th century within networks of scholars created tremendous progress.
 The same is happening now in crypto communities all over the world.
 Having seen this first-hand, there exists a global hidden network of crypto developers and investors that are not so secretly building an alternative economic reality.
 Whether it is Devcon last year, or Deconomy now, the crypto elite is wandering around like a circus from one summit to the next, from hidden gatherings like the Satoshi Roundtable to more public conventions.

-His remark on monetary debasement throughout history also interesting: “Since ancient history times states have exploited their ability to monopolize the issuance of currency, whether the issuance of currency, whether coins stamped with the king’s likeness, banknotes depicting past presidents or electronic entries on a screen.”
+His remark on monetary debasement throughout history is also interesting: “Since ancient history times states have exploited their ability to monopolize the issuance of currency, whether the issuance of currency, whether coins stamped with the king’s likeness, banknotes depicting past presidents or electronic entries on a screen.”
 Who is holding the judge accountable?
 Who is holding governments accountable?
 How can we restore trust in government?

-A word of caution on networks from co-founder of Twitter Ev Williams, “The lesson of history is that trusting in networks to run the world is a recipe for anarchy: at best, power ends up in the hands of the Illuminati, but more likely it ends up being in the hands of the Jacobins.”

-The one lesson I want to leave you with is never forget history.
-We cannot change the past, but knowing the past can help instruct the future.
-As Winston Churchill wrote “the longer you can look back, the farther you can look forward.”

-Markets are inherently reflexive
+### Markets are inherently reflexive
 Obviously Soros is better at explaining the theory of reflexivity and how it applies to financial markets.
 This gets quite theoretical so feel free to skip ahead.
 Here is a short excerpt from Soros himself:

 > I can state the core idea in two relatively simple propositions.
 One is that in situations that have thinking participants, the participants’ view of the world is always partial and distorted.
 That is the principle of fallibility.
 The other is that these distorted views can influence the situation to which they relate because false views lead to inappropriate actions.
 That is the principle of reflexivity.
 For instance, treating drug addicts as criminals creates criminal behavior.
 It misconstrues the problem and interferes with the proper treatment of addicts.
 As another example, declaring that government is bad tends to make for bad government.